 Address: 118 Military Road, Neutral Bay, Sydney NSW 2089

 Hours: Mon-Wed & Sat 10am-12am, Thu 10am-12:30am, Fri 10am-1:30am, Sun 12pm-12am

 4. The Newport

 Widely regarded as the best beer garden on the Northern Beaches of Sydney.
 This is the place to come to witness the beautiful people of Sydney flaunt their style.
 Oh yes, the Newport in, well, Newport provides visitors a gorgeous setting with stunning views of Pittwater.
 Making this one of the places to go if you’re in the Northern Beaches is perhaps the combination of excellent drinks and food menu, a crack team of staff to serve you, and a relaxing atmosphere that is meant to emulate the Hamptons.
-So if you have a Great Gatsby fantasy that needs to be filled, check out The Newport.
+So if you have a How To Get Your Hands On the Glenfiddich x MR PORTER 20 Year Old Single Malt fantasy that needs to be filled, check out The Newport.

 Address: 2 Kalinya Street, Newport, Sydney NSW 2106

 If visiting the Newport made you feel as though you were in the Hamptons, then coming to the picturesque Watson’s Bay Hotel will give you European Riviera vibes.
 Situated right on the famed Sydney harbour, the views of the harbour and Sydney skyline from the outdoor area are a true splendour for the optics.
 Accessible by ferry, it is a quintessential Sydney pub for locals and tourists alike.
 When it comes to thirst-quenching, then look no further than one of the many deliciously refreshing cocktails on offer.
 We recommend something light like an Aperol Spritz or a Gin and Tonic.

 Address: 1 Military Road, Watsons Bay, Sydney NSW 2030